Nothing says “happy” quite like sunshine yellow!

-This post will show you how I used FIVE shades of yellow on ONE single piece fo furniture for a design element WIN!
+This post will show you how I used different shades of yellow from Dixie Belle Paint on ONE single piece of furniture for a design element WIN!

 I found this hutch at a local auction.

 I realize it is stunning as it is!
 However…..
-I had been asked by Heirloom Traditions Paint Company to artistically paint a fabulous statement piece of furniture using all five shades of their yellow!
+I had been asked to artistically paint a fabulous statement piece of furniture using various shades of yellow!

-Well as I mentioned above…most of us do not use yellow for more than just pops of color…much less FIVE shades on a LARGE piece!
+Well as I mentioned above…most of us do not use yellow for more than just pops of color…much less as many different shades on a LARGE piece!

-I studied the five shades and chose my favorite….which happens to be Sundance.
-This bright and cheerful yellow would be the focal color….with Lantern as the highlights.
-I opted to display the other shades (Squash, Brittlebrush and Kingdom Gold) as a backdrop….in a subtle yet dramatic way.
+I studied the shades and chose my favorite….which happens to be Daisy.
+This bright and cheerful yellow would be the focal color….with Lemonade as the highlights.
+I opted to display the other shades (Rebel Yellow and Colonel Mustard) as a backdrop….in a subtle yet dramatic way.

-lease remember when you are painting true antique furniture….you must be prepared for bleed-through of tannins.
-I coated this entire piece in a coat of both Shellac AND Ultra Guard Primer to prevent this from happening.
+Please remember when you are painting true antique furniture….you must be prepared for bleed-through of tannins.
+I coated this entire piece in a coat of both Shellac AND Boss Primer to prevent this from happening.

 I refer to the backdrop as a “shattered glass” design….

 It is easily achieved by taping off triangular sections with long strips of intersecting painters tape.
 I then simply painted each sectioned off triangle in a different shade of yellow.